jscutlery/semver/README.md

 #### Synced mode

 Allow multiple projects to be versioned in a synced/locked mode.
 Use this if you want to automatically tie all package versions together.
+This mode is useful when you are working with only one product.

 > One issue with this approach is that a major change in any project will result in all projects having a new major version.

-This mode is useful when you are working with one product.

 ## Usage